 Recent research suggests that there may be some health benefits to allowing larger breed puppies to go through puberty before spaying or neutering.
-This appears to be particularly important for promoting healthy growth and development of bones and joints.
-The bottom line at this time is that there is no 'one size fits all' answer as to the best age to neuter.
+This appears to be particularly important to promote healthy growth and development of bones and joints.
+The bottom line at this time is that there is no 'one size fits all' answer as to what age to spay or neuter.
 Rest assured, we will make a recommendation specific to your puppy based on breed, predicted size and lifestyle - usually between 6 months and a year of age.